kcelestinomaria/kcelestinomaria/README.md

 - 🌱 I’m currently mastering Go Lang, Rust, Reach Lang, Algorand Blockchain, Polkadot's Substrate,
 - 👯 I’m looking to collaborate on decentralization/crypto projects, explicitly blockchains, DeFi, and cryptocurrencies in general
-- 🤔 I’m looking for help with one of my projects, i.e Harambee, which is a public, permissionless and open-source DeFi Blockchain for Africa
+- 🤔 I’m looking for help with one of my projects, i.e Harambee, which is a public, permissionless and open-source DeFi Blockchain for Africa.
+If you are a a Substrate/Polkadot Megamind or are willing to just want to work on something hugely impactful and learn Substrate/Rust, please hit me up
 - 💬 Ask me about blockchain/crypto, Rust, Go Lang, Africa, free trade & economics, Algorand, the potential of blockchain/crypto in Africa
-- 📫 How to reach me: email me at kcelestinomaria127@gmail.com
+- 📫 How to reach me:

+                  * email me at kcelestinomaria127@gmail.com
+                  * Ping me on Discord at ```celestino#1366```

 - 😄 Pronouns: I am a gentleman, lol
 - ⚡ Fun fact: ???